-3.8 ASSIGNMENT:
+3.9 ASSIGNMENT:

-A professional service provided as a result of a retainer or agreement between a Member and a Client.
+A Professional Service provided as a result of a retainer or an agreement between a Member and a Client.

-3.9 ASSUMPTION:
+3.10 ASSUMPTION:

-That which is taken to be true. [see 3.23, 6.2.7, 7.9]
+That which is assumed to be true. [see 3.25, 6.2.7, 7.8.1]

-3.10 AUTOMATED VALUATION MODEL (AVM):
+3.11 AUTOMATED VALUATION MODEL (AVM):

-A computer program that analyzes data used in an automated process that may include regression, adaptive estimation, neural network, expert reasoning, and artificial intelligence programs.
+A computer program that analyzes data used in an automated process that may include regression, adaptive estimation, neural network, expert reasoning, and/or artificial intelligence programs.

-3.11 AVM OUTPUT VALIDATION:
+3.12 AVM OUTPUT VALIDATION:

-A Real Property Appraisal Assignment or Consulting assignment where a Member provides professional services in association with reviewing AVM data output.
+A Real Property Appraisal Assignment or Consulting Assignment where a Member provides Professional Services in association with reviewing AVM data output.

-3.12 BIAS:
+3.13 BIAS:

-A preference or inclination that is not reasonably supported that precludes a Member's impartiality to develop or communicate the results of an assignment for Real Property Appraisal, Review, Consulting, Reserve Planning, Machinery and Equipment, or Mass Appraisal.
+A preference or inclination that is not reasonably supported and that prevents a Member from impartially developing or communicating the results of an Assignment.

-Also, favouring or promoting the cause or interest of the Member or one party over another party. [see 4.2.12, 5.11]
+May also mean, favouring or promoting the cause or interest of the Member, or of one party over another party in a transaction. [see 4.2.12, 5.11]

-3.13 CLERICAL ASSISTANCE:
+3.14 CLERICAL ASSISTANCE:

-Clerical Assistance involves support to the Member in the preparation of a report but does not include any assistance that would be properly classified as Professional Assistance.
-Clerical Assistance does not extend to inspection, selection of market data or assistance that leads to the analyses, opinions and conclusions in the report.
-Some examples of Clerical Assistance: data collection; collating reports; preparing appendices, maps and sketches; spelling and grammar checking.
+Clerical Assistance involves support to the Member in the preparation of a report that would not be properly classified as Professional Assistance and does not include: inspection, selection of market data, or assistance that leads to the analyses, opinions and conclusions in the report.
+Examples of Clerical Assistance include: data collection; collating reports; preparing appendices, maps and sketches; and spelling and grammar checking.

-3.14 CLIENT:
+3.15 CLIENT: